Aachoo Voo, Private Eye

 Stupid bird.
 "Answer it yourself!"
 I shot back and fell in

-tangle of hose and garter belt and a box of bath powder
+a tangle of hose and garter belt and a box of bath powder

 counter at the same time that I did.
 Well, at least I didn't